YoyPa/isw/README.md

 # ISW / Ice-Sealed Wyvern
 <img src="https://github.com/YoyPa/isw/blob/master/image/isw.svg" alt="" width="30%" align="right">

+- isw started as an equivalent of "control tools by pherein" but under linux.
+- It is meant to alter fan profiles of MSI laptops.
+- Profiles for supported laptops are located in <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>.
+- Check <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>. comments for more details.

 ## Warning
-- isw was made/tested with MSI GS40 6QE, other laptops depend on user contribution and can't be tested by myself.
+- isw is made/tested with MSI GS40 6QE, other laptops depend on user contribution and can't be tested by myself.
 - Check that your EC (Embedded Controler) work the same way.
 - You can find documentation on the <a href="https://github.com/YoyPa/isw/wiki/How-EC-work-(for-GS40-6QE-at-least)">wiki</a>.
 - isw is only tested under Arch/Manjaro (systemd).
 - Use it at your own risk !
 - Secure boot can prevent access to the EC

-## Purpose
-- isw was made as an equivalent of "control tools by pherein" but under linux.
-- It is meant to alter fan profiles of MSI laptops.
-- Profiles for supported laptops are located in <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>.
-- Check <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>. comments for more details.

 ## How to install
 ### Package or not package ?